ActianCorp/OpenROAD_UnitTestFramework/README.md

 An instance of a TestCase class is an object that can run test methods, together with optional set-up and tidy-up code.

-The testing code of a TestCase instance should be entirely self contained, such that it can be run either in isolation or in arbitrary combination with any number of other test cases.
+The testing code of a TestCase instance should be entirely self contained and [idempotent](https://en.wikipedia.org/wiki/Idempotence), such that it can be run either in isolation or in arbitrary combination with any number of other test cases.

 ### Creating a simple test case